curl/everything-curl/http/browserlike.md

 site is a HTML form to which you send a [HTTP POST](http-post.md) to.
 Save the response cookies and the response (HTML) output.

-Although the login page is visible (if you'd use a browser) on https://example.com/, the HTML form tag on that page informs you about which exact URL to send the POST to, using the `action` parameter.
+Although the login page is visible (if you would use a browser) on https://example.com/, the HTML form tag on that page informs you about which exact URL to send the POST to, using the `action` parameter.